What is Secure Email SSL Certificate with Digital Signature?

 1. It enables you to digitally sign emails and ensure the mail is sent by you only and not by any fake identity.

-2. It ensures that the data of the email has not been modified ever since it was digitally signed by the user.
+2. It ensures that the email data has not been modified ever since the user digitally signed it.

-3. It encrypts the emails before leaving your mailbox through cryptographic keys and protects both data at rest and in transition.
+3. It encrypts emails before leaving your mailbox through cryptographic keys and protects data both at rest and in transition.

 How Does a Secure Email Certificate Work?